Share Transfer Services

 The physical certificate of shares being transferred must be surrendered by the transferor.

-Required for identity verification and to calculate applicable stamp duty.
+Required for identity verification and calculation of applicable stamp duty.

-Documents such as Aadhar card, passport, or utility bills serve as proof of residence.
+Documents such as Aadhaar card, passport, or utility bills serve as proof of residence.

-In case the transferor or transferee is a company, a board resolution authorizing the transaction is necessary.
+If the transferor or transferee is a company, a board resolution authorizing the transaction is required.

 The SH-4 form must be properly stamped as per the Stamp Act to validate the transaction.